Subscribed to Spotify Premium, but still tracked

 Yet Spotify is aggressively selling its “Free” users

-If advertising represents a marginal part of Spotify's revenues, this does not prevent it from using programmatic, the method of selling advertising inventory that is least respectful of privacy (read about this the Brave explanatory page).
-Spotify is even accelerating its advertising development, says Julie Clark, the programmatic advertising manager at Spotify:
+While advertising represents a marginal part of Spotify's revenue, that does not stop it from using programmatic, the method of selling ad inventory that is least respectful of privacy (see Brave's explainer page on this).
+Spotify is even ramping up its advertising business, says Julie Clark, head of programmatic advertising at Spotify:

 [...]
 With that said, we still saw double digit rates of growth across each of our Direct, Programmatic, and Ad Studio channels.
 During Q4 we introduced Dynamic Ad Breaks (“DAB”) in the US and UK which added significant sellable inventory.
 We plan to expand this capability into 10 more markets in Q1 and will continue to scale these capabilities as content becomes increasingly available over our total geographic footprint.

-Also, as noted Pat Walshe in this excellent Twitter thread, Spotify boasts about its site for advertisers to know your tastes, your moods, your online behavior very well and even to reveal your offline behavior:
+Moreover, as Pat Walshe notes in this excellent Twitter thread, on its advertiser site Spotify boasts of knowing your tastes, your moods and your online behavior very well, and even of revealing your offline behavior:

 Spotify - the more they stream